 The Novel Coronavirus disease (COVID-19) Pandemic has been a steep learning curve for doctors, scientists and health care communities worldwide.
 New information especially with regards to children is surfacing which has led to significant anxiety in parents.

-Children so far have fortunately not been very affected by this illness.
+Children so far have fortunately not been very affected in large numbers by this illness.
 Internationally Children have comprised 1.7-2% of national cases.
 Most children have had mild symptoms and many instances have developed no symptoms at all despite testing positive.

 There has been a lot of recent newspaper articles, case reports and social media reports of a severe Kawasaki like illness in children associated with this pandemic.

 What is Multi inflammatory syndrome in children?

 It is an inflammatory condition affecting heart, lungs, kidneys, brain, skin and gastrointestinal tract.
 The cause is unknown but is often seen post covid 19 infection in children.
 The condition may vary from mild to severe illness, often leading to death

 Symptoms include fever, abdominal pain, diarrhea, vomiting, rash, neck pain, tiredness, blood shot eyes

 Worsening of breathlessness, chest pain, confusion, sleepiness, bluish discoloration of face and lips, severe pain abdomen are conditions for immediate hospitalization